nanoframework/nanoFramework.m2mqtt/README.md

 After connecting to the broker you can use `Publish()` method to publish a message to a topic and `Subscribe()` method to subscribe to a topic and receive message published on it.
 The `MqttClient` class is events based so that you receive an event when a message is published to a topic you subscribed to.
 You can receive event when a message publishing is complete, you have subscribed or unsubscribed to a topic.

+For more details, see the comments inside the samples.

 | Sample | Description |
 |---|---|
 |[BasicExample.Ethernet](./TestMqtt/BasicExample.Ethernet)|The most basic usage, without authentication or certificates.
 Ready to run on Ethernet-based boards.|